 Infrastructure Optimization

-Working with Microsoft and its partners, organizations can better plan and execute their investments, get ability to define the appropriate level of server optimization and reduce costs of server operations.
+Working with Microsoft and its partners, organizations can better plan and execute their investments, get the ability to define the appropriate level of server optimization, and reduce the costs of server operations.
 To facilitate their task, Microsoft has developed the optimal model of core infrastructure.
-With this model, the company can learn from its current position in terms of IT efficiency, can determine how to improve and how to optimize its IT infrastructure.
+With this model, the company can learn from its current position in terms of IT efficiency and can determine how to improve and how optimize its IT infrastructure.

 Optimization model of the main infrastructure